 This course will consist of four (4) ninety minute real time sessions; library materials supplementing the chapters in the required text; multiple choice quizzes (after each real time session) designed to enhance course effectiveness and material retention; a cumulative final online; and interactive message board discussions.

 This course is designed for all receptionists, front office staff and also those assistants and technicians who fill in at the front desk.
 All veterinary staff involved in or wishing to learn more about the importance of providing exceptional customer care or training of future front office personnel are encouraged to register.
 This course covers the essential skills needed for the first several weeks on your job.
-This course is also highly recommended prior to taking the Equine Office Procedures course.

 Upon completion of this course, the participant should be able to:

 Recommended Text: Client Satisfaction Pays.
 Carin A. Smith, DVM.
 AAHA.
 This book can be purchased from the VIN bookstore by clicking on this link: http://store.vin.com/custom/edit.asp?p=82131